andreashlarsen/Larsen2022-review/README.md

 ## prerequisites
 all scripts  require GROMACS, and were tested in GROMACS 2021.4 on a gpu-supported workstation.
 The scripts can be run with minor modifications, e.g. change of paths etc.
-all simulateions in the examples were done in Martini, but most of the methods are transfereable to be used with other force fields
+All simulateions in the examples were done in Martini, but most of the methods are transfereable to be used with other force fields

 ### EnCurv notes
 the EnCurv setup requires that EnCurv is installed with PLUMED, and PLUMED (with EnCurv) pathced before installing GROMACS.